freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/lychrel-numbers.md

 So we see that the sequence starting with 689 converges to, and continues with the same numbers as that for 196.

-Because of this we can further split the Lychrel numbers into true <b>Seed</b> Lychrel number candidates, and <b>Related</b> numbers that produce no palindromes but have integers in their sequence seen as part of the sequence generated from a lower Lychrel number.
+Because of this we can further split the Lychrel numbers into true **Seed** Lychrel number candidates, and **Related** numbers that produce no palindromes but have integers in their sequence seen as part of the sequence generated from a lower Lychrel number.

 </section>

 ## Instructions

 <section id='instructions'>

 Write a function that takes a number as a parameter.
 Return true if the number is a Lynchrel number.
 Otherwise, return false.
 Remember that the iteration limit is 500.

 </section>

 ## Tests